Kinsarvik Municipality: Name

 The municipality (originally the parish) is named after the old Kinsarvik farm (Kinsarvík) since the first Kinsarvik Church was built there.
 The first element is the genitive case of the old river name Kinns (now called Kinso).
 That name comes from the word kinn which means "steep hillside".
 The last element is vík which means "bay" or "cove".

 Historically, the name of the municipality was spelled Kinservik.
 On 3 November 1917, a royal resolution changed the spelling of the name of the municipality to Kinsarvik.

+Churches

+The Church of Norway had one parish (sokn) within Kinsarvik Municipality.
+At the time of the municipal dissolution, it was part of the Ullensvang prestegjeld and the Hardanger og Voss prosti (deanery) in the Diocese of Bjørgvin.